Jhinxs/Rubeus-GUI/README.md

 # Rubeus GUI
- Front end for the command line Rubeus tool
+ A WPF front end for the command line Rubeus tool

+ Coming soon